-Approved 4/7/94 Daviowad 6/12/17 Davigad Approved 4///94 Reviewed b/12/1/ Revised
+Approved /7/94

+Reviewed 6/12/17

+Revised

 HOMELESS CHILDREN AND YOUTH

 The Lamoni Community School District believes all students should have access to a free, appropriate public education.
 The district will ensure that homeless children and youth have equal access to the same free, appropriate public education as other children and youth.